trimstray/nginx-admins-handbook/README.md

         alt="nginx-hardening-checklist-100p" width="75%" height="75%">
 </p>

-- A+ on @ssllabs and @mozilla observatory with TLS 1.3 support:
+- A+ on @ssllabs and 120/100 on @mozilla observatory with TLS 1.3 support:

   > It provides less restrictive setup with 2048-bit private key, TLS 1.2 and 1.3 and also modern strict TLS cipher suites.